Fire protection of wood products and indoor air quality

 TESTED FIRE RETARDANTS WITH EMISSION CLASSIFICATIONS

-NT DECO and NT NEUTRA are properly tested fire retardants with emission classifications.
-The low-emission fire retardants are excellently suited for indoor use.
+NT DECO has been properly tested fire retardants with emission classifications.
+This low-emission fire retardant is excellently suited for indoor use.
 Wood products treated according to the manufacturer’s instructions meet the requirements of fire class B-s1,d0.
 The products have been tested by Eurofins.

 Nordtreat fire retardants have the following emission classifications: